micans/bash-utils/README.md

   Filter rows, select and update columns, combine and compute new columns with `pick`.
 It supports algebraic operations as well as string operations and regular expressions in both filter conditions and computation.
-I've made several versions over the years, this is the first one that is fun to use with an implementation not bordering on hideous, although the commit history of pick reveals a fairly hideous detour.
+I've made several versions over the years (most called `recol`).
+This is the first one that is fun to use with an implementation not bordering on hideous, although the commit history of pick reveals a fairly hideous detour and slow winding way to a concise implementation.

-  A useful feature is that column operations and row clauses are expressed in column names for tables with a header line or indexes otherwise.
-Row filtering can refer to derived columns, derived columns can utilise earlier derived columns, and derived columns can be included in the output.
+  Column operations and row clauses are *expressed in column names for tables with a header line* or indexes otherwise.
+Row filtering can referenc derived columns, derived columns can utilise earlier derived columns, and derived columns can be included in the output.

   The interface is a tiny command-line format to describe column selection,